-As you may be aware, personal injury claims can sometimes be made if you’re injured in an accident caused by somebody else.
+As you may be aware, personal injury claims can sometimes be made if you’re injured in an accident caused by someone else.
 It’s quite common to claim for injuries like broken bones, amputations, tendon damage and head injuries.
 But what many people don’t realise is that you can sometimes claim compensation for any psychological injuries that result from the accident.
 That means you could claim if a car crash leaves you feeling anxious or if Post-Traumatic Stress Disorder (PTSD) following an accident at work means it’s difficult for you to cope.

 In this article on claiming compensation for psychological injuries, we’ll look at what forms of mental harm can be claimed for and how claims are processed.